wisniewskikr/chrisblog-it-java-springboot/others/emails/springboot3-emails-html-thymeleaf/README.md

 * **Maven**: Maven is a build automation and dependency management tool for Java projects, streamlining project builds, managing libraries, and ensuring consistent project configurations.
 * **Spring Boot**: Spring Boot is a framework for building Java-based applications that simplifies development by providing auto-configuration, embedded servers, and production-ready tools, enabling developers to create standalone, production-ready applications with minimal configuration.
 * **Mailtrap**: Mailtrap is an email testing tool that simulates an SMTP server, letting developers safely capture, inspect, and debug outgoing emails from their applications without actually sending them to real recipients.
+* **Thymeleaf**: a modern server-side Java template engine that lets you write “natural” HTML templates that render in browsers and can be processed on the server

 USAGES
 ------